 - olive oil

 - 4 tomatillos

 - 2 chipotles in adobo

-Dice a potato and toss with salt, pepper, a dollop of oil, and 1 teaspoon chili powder.
-Bake diced potatoes in oven at 400F for 20-25 minutes, giving them a toss after 15 minutes or so.
+Dice a potato and toss with salt, pepper, a dollop of oil, and 1 teaspoon chili powder (optional).
+Bake the diced potatoes in the oven at 400F for 20-25 minutes, giving them a toss after 15 minutes or so.

 Husk and rinse the tomatillos.
 Roast the tomatillos in the oven at 400F for 10-15 minutes or until they start to turn army green.
 De-stem and de-seed two chipotles in adobo.
 Add the tomatillos, 2 peeled garlic cloves, and a single chipotle to a blender and pulse blend.
 Take a taste for heat level.
 If you want more heat add the second chipotle.
 If you want a thinner salsa you can add 2-3 Tablespoons of water.

 Saute the chorizo in a skillet over medium heat for 3-5 minutes on each side.
 Set aside when done.

 Finely chop 1/4 onion and 1 jalapeno.
 (You can use less jalapeno if you want a milder version).
 Saute onion and jalapeno in olive oil over medium-low heat for 4-6 minutes or until tender.
 Whisk together 8 eggs and add them to the onion-jalapeno mixture, along with 1/2 teaspoon of salt and some freshly cracked black pepper, cooking over medium-low heat.
 Set aside when done.